If You (and Your Daughter) See One Superhero Movie This Decade, See Wonder Woman

-Wonder Woman, directed by Patty Jenkins, opens in theaters June 2, 2017.
+Wonder Woman, directed by Patty Jenkins, opened in theaters June 2, 2017; available for home viewing September 19, 2017.
 It runs 141 minutes and stars Gal Gadot, Chris Pine, Connie Nielsen, Robin Wright, Lucy Davis, Danny Huston, David Thewlis, Elena Anaya, Eugene Braverock, Said Taghmaoui and Ewen Bremner.
 Watch the trailer for Wonder Woman here.

 Shawn McEvoy is the Managing Editor for Crosswalk.com and the co-host of ChristianMovieReviews.com & CrosswalkMovies.com's Video Movie Reviews.